DefRuivo/Teste_Django/README.md

 The most import part is the command part ```parsedata.py```

 We will use 2 arguments one for the CSV File path to parse the data stored in the spreedsheet \
-And another argument to use the Position Stacks API Geocode Key for security measures
+And another argument to use the Position Stacks API Geocode Key and for security measures

 The primary function command is: